byu-cce270/content/docs/unit1/2_analyzing_managing_data/data_class.md

 ## Part 1 - Company Inventory

   1. Navigate to the Company Inventory sheet.
-  2. Add data validation to only allow the user to input a valid date in column A below the header materials purchased
+  2. In column A, add data validation to allow the user to input a valid date.
-  3. Create a dropdown for the types of material found in I3:L3 in column B below the Materials Purchased
+  3. In Column B, Create a dropdown for the 4 types of materials found in Column E (Steel, Concrete, Lumber, Rebar)
-  4. Add data validation in column C that ensures that the quantity does not exceed 25 tons (each customer is limited to <=25 tons)
+  4. In column C, add data validation that ensures that the quantity does not exceed 25 tons (each customer is limited to <=25 tons)
   5. Fill out the rest of the table with dates, purchases, and quantities from the table found in E15-E18.
 Sum all values in cell C18
   6. Freeze the dates and the headers of the table
   7. Highlight the largest order using conditional formatting